phetsims/center-and-variability/doc/implementation-notes.md

 Everything is statically allocated and we use `isActiveProperty` flags or other enumeration states to indicate whether an object is active or in the pool.

-### Kick Distances

-The CAVSceneModel has a KickDistributionStrategy which determines where the kicks will fall.
-Each kick location is determined at the time of the kick (not predetermined).
-For the random skew strategy, it re-randomizes to left/right skew on reset.

 ### The Variability Measurements (range, mad, iqr)

 The Variability Measurements (range, mad, iqr) have subtle variations when shown in the accordion box